 Energy can be created in many ways.
 In Joseph's classes, he learns about different ways that are possible to power Africa.
 When he graduates, his goal is to work in a power plant that will bring energy to Niyah's village.
 Each power source has strengths and weaknesses.
-Review the different ways for creating energy, and predict which power source Joseph thinks is best for Sub-Saharan Africa.
+Review the different ways for creating energy on the following page, and predict which power source Joseph thinks is best for Sub-Sharan Africa.